Dautphetal: Education

-In each of the bigger centres in the community is found a kindergarten.
+In each of the bigger centres in the municipality is found a kindergarten.
 Only Damshausen, Elmshausen and Silberg do not have their own.
 Holzhausen and Buchenau each also have a primary school, the latter's having had until 2006 an attached orientation programme (Förderstufe) which was discontinued because the class-size threshold was no longer being met.

 In Friedensdorf, alongside the Dautphetalschule with its primary school and Hauptschule and Realschule branch, itself with an orientation programme, there is the Burgbergschule, a school for learning and educational help.
 A school for the educable mentally handicapped with a department for those who also have physical handicaps is located in Hommertshausen.
 In Wilhelmshütte is found the Jule-Spannagel-Schule for hard to educate youth.

 Further schooling such as vocational schools and colleges (or the like) or professional Gymnasien are to be found in the surrounding towns of Marburg, Biedenkopf, Bad Laasphe or Gladenbach.

 Technical colleges or universities are found in Marburg (Philipps University of Marburg), Gießen (Justus-Liebig-Universität and University of Applied Sciences Giessen-Friedberg), Kassel (University of Kassel) and Siegen (University of Siegen).

 In the field of adult education, the district maintains two branches (Dautphetal and Dautphetal-Holzhausen) of the Volkshochschule Marburg-Biedenkopf.